 Existing bench seating may be permitted provided that it is in good repair and that individual spaces (min 500mm) are clearly marked.
-However, these bench seats are not to be classed as being "in lieu" of the 250 indicated above.

-All seating should afford a good view of the pitch and be clean, functional and in good condition.
+The 250 seats must afford a good view of the pitch and be clean, functional and in good condition.
 There must be a minimum of 24 seats provided for Directors/Committee and guests with a minimum of 12 seats provided for the visiting club.
-These seats must be clearly marked "Home" and "Away Directors".
+These seats must be clearly marked "Home" and "Away" Directors.